diomidispapas/herocam-service-os/README.md

-## 📱 Client App
+## 📱 HeroCam App

-You can find the client-app available on the [ App Store](https://itunes.apple.com/us/app/herocam/id1078111204?ls=1&mt=8).
+You can find the HeroCam app  [here](https://github.com/diomidispapas/herocam-app-os).
+The app is available on the [ App Store](https://itunes.apple.com/us/app/herocam/id1078111204?ls=1&mt=8).

 ![Screen Shot 2016-11-24 at 1.39.14 PM](./Screenshots/Screen Shot 2016-11-24 at 1.39.14 PM.png)